 Get into Gaffney Arts and Entertainment by attending annual festivals, concerts, theatrical productions, and local art galleries.
 Downtown Gaffney is home to the Gaffney Little Theatre offering numerous theatrical productions.
-Additional entertainment is offered by Limestone College’s arts and music departments hosting an array of captivating performances.
-You’ll find travelling exhibits of art at Gaffney Outlet Marketplace, Limestone College, and the local campus of Spartanburg Community College.
+Additional entertainment is offered by Limestone University’s arts and music departments hosting an array of captivating performances.
+You’ll find travelling exhibits of art at Gaffney Outlet Marketplace, Limestone University, and the local campus of Spartanburg Community College.
 Year-round exhibits are hosted at the Cherokee County History Museum, the Gaffney City Hall and the Gaffney Visitors Center and Art Gallery.

 For more information on how you can Get Into Gaffney, please click on the Things To Do tab from our homepage (www.getintogaffney.com/things-to-do).

 The Marketing and Tourism Department can be reached by phone at